-The engine control module (ECM) is the control center of the system.
-It processes all of the inputs and sends commands to the fuel system, vehicle/equipment and engine control devices.
+The ECM is the control center of the system.
+It processes all of the inputs and sends commands to the fuel system, vehicle, and engine control devices.

 The ECM performs diagnostic tests on most of its circuits and will activate a fault code if a problem is detected in one of these circuits.
-Along with the fault code identifying the problem, a snapshot of engine operating parameters at the time of fault activation is also stored in the memory.
+Along with the fault code identifying the problem, a snapshot of engine operating parameters at the time of fault activation is also stored in memory.